hashicorp/design-system/.changeset/violet-suns-scream.md

 "@hashicorp/design-system-components": patch
 ---

-Aligned private properties of internal modifiers to follow a standardized notation
+Aligned private properties of the HDS modifiers to follow a standardized notation
 - `hds-anchored-position`
 - `hds-register-event`
 - `hds-tooltip`